enketo/blog/_posts/2015-05-19-install-enketo.md

 }
 ```

-Save the configuration with Ctrl-X and type "Y".
+Save the configuration with Ctrl-X and type _Y_.

 Activate the new configuration: